LCOGT/neoexchange/README.md

 ## History

+### 3.16.0
+* Upgrade Astropy to 5.3.4 and pyslalib to 1.0.9 for newer build support.

 ### 3.15.2
 * Add suport for disabling SSL verification in data pulls for emergency use e.g. for the recent MPC website issues.
 (Issue #646)